Soldering

 Specifications set the maximum of impurities in solders, as it was determined that they can impair performance characteristics, like wetting, flow, temperature, strength and oxidation resistance.

-Elements like Aluminum, Antimony, Arsenic, Bismuth, Cadmium, Copper, Iron, Nickel, Phosphorus, Sulfur, and Zinc, even if within limit in the original filler, tend to increase in the mass of solder during normal use.
+Elements like Aluminum, Antimony, Arsenic, Bismuth, Cadmium, Copper, Iron, Nickel, Phosphorus, Sulfur, and Zinc, even if within limits in the original filler, tend to increase in the mass of solder during normal use.

 When used as main constituents, not as unwanted impurities, Antimony, Silver, Zinc, Indium, Bismuth, and Cadmium alloyed with Tin provide classes of solders of special characteristics, like low temperature.